-My sisters and I have done many escape rooms before, this was our 8th time (7th success, may I add), it was our mum’s first escape room and it was our first (and last!) time doing one with actors present.
+My sisters and I have done many escape rooms before, this was our 8th time (7th success, may I add), it was our mum’s first escape room and it was our first (and last!) time doing one with escape room actors present.
+It was only the second escape room in London we have done.
 Lucy and I knew there were going to be actors in the room because of previous reviews we had read but we still managed to be the biggest wusses in the room!
 Without giving too much away, I would just like to add one thing that those reviews did not tell us – this escape room is not for the faint of heart.

 Our welcome was very interesting and set us all at ease right from the start, all the staff at Secret Studio were very friendly and chatted to us before we went in.
 Our groups Game Master, Laurence, asked us each our names which meant when he was giving us the clues in the room he could refer to us by name, which was a personal touch we appreciated and had never seen before in any escape room we’d done.
 To start the game, he set up the scenario very well and explained the rules without making it a boring ‘Don’t touch this’ or ‘Don’t touch that’.
 Once the game started he became our fifth team member and he was very helpful without taking away any discoveries and also gave us some entertaining conversations – even though he was only electronically there.